Comparison Last reviewed April 25, 2026

 Our beginner picks

-For US futures beginners: Tradeify has the lowest typical cost and the instant-funded option lets you skip the eval if you just want to start with skin in the game.
-For futures traders who want a recognisable brand: TopStep.
-For forex or CFD beginners: FTMO's two-step process feels slower but the extra Verification phase is actually protective — it weeds out luck.
-Whichever you pick, drill the rule shape in a free simulator first.
+For US futures beginners, Topstep is our favourite starting point: the Trading Combine is structured, the product is futures-focused, and TopstepX is built around the discipline beginners need before scaling.
+Tradeify can still be a lower-cost modern option.
+For forex or CFD beginners, FTMO's two-step process feels slower but the extra Verification phase is actually protective — it weeds out luck.
+Whichever you pick, drill the rule shape in a simulator first.

 Frequently asked questions